tomaspeterka/CVUT-FEL/How to get this working.md

 ## Installation

-Copy this python script, change values of <b>XXX</b> and run it.
+Copy this python script, change values of <b>frame_rate, source_folder & compression_factor</b> and run it.
 This will create folder called Videos with photos from your dataset.

 ```python
 import os